 The national campaign was launched in 2013 by HH Sheikh Mohammed bin Rashid Al Maktoum, Vice President of the UAE and Ruler of Dubai, to honour the country’s past, present and future.

-Last year at Kite Beach in 2019, the UAE flags were arranged to form the faces of HH Sheikh Mohammed Bin Rashid Al Maktoum Vice President of the UAE and Ruler of Dubai and HH Sheikh Mohamed bin Zayed Al Nayhan, Crown Prince of Abu Dhabi when viewed from above.
+Other celebrations over the past few years included the UAE flags being arranged on Kite Beach to form the faces of Sheikh Mohammed and the now UAE President, HH Sheikh Mohamed bin Zayed Al Nahyan when viewed from above.

 The UAE flag is made up of four colours – red, green, white and black.

 According to an official guide: Red symbolises the sacrifices of previous generations who laid the foundations for the union.
 Green symbolises growth, prosperity and cultural renaissance.
 White displays the nation’s charitable contributions and support for security and peace in the world.
 Black reflects the strength of Emiratis and their rejection of injustice and extremism.

 Images: Emirates News Agency (WAM) and Getty Images